jdickey/docker-ruby/README.md

 # Changelog

+## 0.17.1 (1 March 2019)

+Version 0.17.1

+* adds a Docker image label, `jdickey_ruby_image_version`, to the Docker image.
+Its initial value is, unsurprisingly, `0.17.1`;
+* Adds a build of Ruby 2.6.1 on Alpine Linux 3.9 to the existing Alpine Linux 3.8 versions.

 ## 0.17.0 (24 February 2019)

 Version 0.17.0 migrates Alpine images from Alpine 3.8 to 3.9.
 This *should* have no real effect on most use cases for these images.